wirybeaver/wirybeaver.github.io/_posts/2018-09-19-networking-note .md

 - What kicks off if the address is outside of the block?
 Longest prefix matching.
 - Why CIDR?
 Reduce the fowawarding table size.
 Avoid address exhausition.

-### DHCP
+DHCP
-Dynamic Host Configuration Protocol.
+- Dynamic Host Configuration Protocol.
 Host can obtain 5 configurations: host ip address, subnet mask, gateway router ip address and 2 dns server ip adress.

-DHCP has 4 steps in the process. discover, offer, request, ACK.
+- DHCP has 4 steps in the process. discover, offer, request, ACK.
 The first 3 messages is broadcast

-UDP based.
+- UDP based.
 Broadcast: dst = 255.255.255.255, client src = 0.0.0.0.
 DHCP server port = 67, DHCP client port = 68.

-### NAT
+NAT
-private IP Addr: 10.0.0.0 A, 172.16.0.0 B, 192.168.0.0 C.
+- private IP Addr: 10.0.0.0 A, 172.16.0.0 B, 192.168.0.0 C.

-Why NAT?
+- Why NAT?
 All device inside local network uses just one IP address, sufficient IP address use.
 Security.
 Reduce IP update traffic.

-NAT table: private host IP, port - NAT IP, new port
+- NAT table: private host IP, port - NAT IP, new port

-Why include port?
+- Why include port?
 Datagrams arrive from WAN have same dst.
 Router use port number to identify which host the datagram should be sent to.

-### ipv6
+ipv6
-no fragmentation or checksum. flow.
+-no fragmentation or checksum. flow.
 - Dual Stack: some routers can translate between tow formats.
 Loss flow fields.
 - Tunneling: IPv6 carried as payload in IPv4 datagram among routers.

-### ICMP
-Internet Control Message Protocol.
+ICMP: Internet Control Message Protocol.
 - error reporting
-- echo request/reply, used by *ping*.
+- echo request/reply, used by *ping* and *traceroute*.

-### Routing
+## Routing

-#### Link-State
+Link-State
-Find single source shortest path.
+- Find single source shortest path.
 All routers have complete topology and all link cost.
 - Cons: oscillations possible, e.g. cost = traffic

-#### Distance-Vector
+Distance-Vector
-wait for cost change (in links) or vector update (from neighbors)  -> recompute -> notify only if paths to any dst change.
+- wait for cost change (in links) or vector update (from neighbors)  -> recompute -> notify only if paths to any dst change.
 - distributed and decentralized: Routers only know physically connected neighbors and directly attached link cost.
 Update its own distance vector only when it sees a cost change in directly attached links or receives a distance vector update from phycially connected neighbors.
 - iterative and self-terminating: continues until no nodes exchange info.
 No 'signals' to stop.
 - asynchronous: Needn't to exchange info or iterate in lock step.
 - Cons: convergence time varies

-### Hiearachical Routing
+Hiearachical Routing
 - scalable and administrative autonomy.
 - autonomous system: organize routers into regions.
 - IGP: interior gateway protocol, intra-AS routing, RIP, OSPF, EIGRP.
 Determine routing paths for source-destination pairs that are internal to the AS.
 - BGP: border gateway protocol, inter-AS routing, standard.
 (1) Obtain subnet reachability from neighboring ASs.
 (2) propogate subnet reachability to entire AS.
 (3) determine routing paths based on the reachability and policy.
 - gateway router: responsible for forwarding packets to destinations outside AS

-#### RIP
-Routing Information Protocol.
+RIP: Routing Information Protocol.
 - DV, UDP.
 - Distance Diameter: 15
 - DV exchange period: 30s
 - Advertisement: route up to 25 dst
 - Used by small organization.

-#### OSPF
+OSPF: Open short path first
 - LS, TCP
 - router type: boundary, backbone, area border.
 - two-level hierarchy: backbone and local area.